 The Dr. F.Q.
-Wyatt Nursing Scholarship is awarded annually to a student in the LPN to RN program option and to a student in the PN Program.
+Wyatt Endowed Nursing Scholarship is awarded annually to a student in the LPN to RN program option and to a student in the PN Program.
 Recipients are chosen by the scholarship committee and based on outstanding academic nursing GPA.
-This award is made possible by donations from friends and relatives of Dr. F.Q.
+This scholarship is provided by donations from friends and relatives of Dr. F.Q.
 Wyatt.